Beyond the Pocket: A Large-Scale International Study on User Preferences on Bodily Placements of Commercial Wearables: Methodology

 \subsubsection{Data Preprocessing \& Filtering}

 Prior to testing, categorical variables were consolidated where appropriate to improve statistical power and interpretability.
-For several IVs, we filtered out conditions that had a lack of responses, to ensure generalizability of our findings.
-For instance, for the `Device' IV, we solely included smartphones, smartwatches, and headphones.
-We decided to create a combined category of earphones and headphones due to their similarities in functionality and usage.
-For the IV `Gender', only data from participants identifying as male or female were included.
+For several independent variables (IVs), we filtered out conditions that lacked sufficient responses to ensure the generalisability of our findings.
+For instance, for the \textit{Device} IV, we first combined the categories \textit{earphones} and \textit{headphones} due to their similar purpose and usage.
+We then included only \textit{smartphones}, \textit{smartwatches}, and \textit{earphones} in our analysis, as these were the only devices representing more than 10\% of all responses.

+For the \textit{Gender} IV, only data from participants identifying as male or female were included, as the number of other reported answers were too low to draw any meaningful conclusions.

+To analyse the influence of country while maintaining the full dataset, we used the Human Development Index 2025 (HDI) \cite{UNDP_HDI}.
+The HDI ranges from 0 to 1 and categorizes countries based on multiple dimensions, such as `long and healthy life', `knowledge', and `decent standard of living').
+It is updated each year by the World Health Organization (WHO).
+Depending on the HDI value, countries are divided into four categories: Very High (>0.800), High (0.700 - 0.799), Medium (0.550 - 0.699), and Low (<0.550).
+Most participants in our survey reported having grown up in Very High HDI countries ($n=187$, $62.8\%$), followed by Medium HDI countries ($n=102$, $34.2\%$), with only a few raised in High HDI countries ($n=9$, $3.2\%$).

+To obtain a more complete picture, we also analysed how many participants currently live in countries within those categories.
+The general trend remains similar, although 30 participants moved to countries in a higher HDI category and one person moved to a country in a lower HDI category (see~\autoref{fig:raised_living_graph_hdi} for the distributions; see appendix for exact numbers per country).

+During the analysis of time-related wearing patterns, we examined only the categories: \textit{Active time}, \textit{During work hours}, \textit{Sport}, \textit{While in bed}, and \textit{Outside}, as other times were not reported frequently enough to yield statistically meaningful results when dividing the data by different demographic variables.
+Some of those times were congregated from other responses of participant, thus: